blahosyl/dinner-party/README.md

 I also added a favicon showing a vector drawing of two wine glasses clinking, to symbolize the social nature of dinner parties.
 The color of  the graphic is a darker shade of the purple color chosen for the heading box.

+Additionally, I added some SEO meta tags to the HTML file.

 I followed the [American Pizza Order System project](https://github.com/useriasminna/american_pizza_order_system/) by [ Iasmina Pal](https://github.com/useriasminna) in implementing these changes.